xzyqiu/selim-learns-rust/README.md

 ## why rust?

-idk it seemed cool and everyone says it's fast. plus the compiler yells at you which is lowkey helpful.
+it seemed cool and it's fast. plus the compiler yells at you which is lowk helpful.

+i'm using this to learn: https://rust-book.cs.brown.edu/experiment-intro.html

 ---